Family Influence On Mental Health: What Is The Impact Of Family Dynamics?

 Family dynamics can significantly affect mental well-being.
 These connections can affect mental health across different age groups, from children's mental health to adolescent mental health, and may play a role in the development of mental illness.

-The effects of conflict within the family
+The impact of conflict within family relationships

 Family conflicts often foster a stressful environment that can contribute to poor mental health.
 When family members have frequent disputes, individuals may be at a higher risk of anxiety and depression.